kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 - if you return a value, it's basically like ignoring the error and then providing some replacement value, so the consumer of the `Promise` won't get an error but instead they'll get the result value inside of their `then` callback.

+It would be instructive to compare this section's examples side-by-side (because they differ in only 1 instruction).

 1. Example of error handling by throwing an error in your `catch` block

    To witness this approach, you should issue: